 McMurtrie – Has been traced back to Dalmellington, Ayrshire, Scotland.
-Will get around to this one day!
-[The day has come!]

 The Dalmellington Origin Myth

 May 2003, Rev May 2006

 This essay describes the mythical origins of the family tradition that the New Jersey McMurtrie family of Joseph McMurtrie had its origins in Dalmellington, Ayrshire, Scotland.
 It shows that the family of David McMurtrie and his nephew William who came to Philadelphia in the 1750s were indeed from Dalmellington, but that the connecting of this family to the New Jersey McMurtries was an inaccurate leap of imagination.

 Included are quotes from the correspondence from the 1880s and 1890s that reveal the process by which John Aten McMurtrie of Denver, Colorado came to create this tradition and shows how he was in error.
 It is recommended that family historians correct their records so as to not perpetuate this error.

 It lastly describes the documentary evidence that confirms that the family of David McMurtrie who came to Philadelphia in 1752 and the family of his nephew William McMurtrie who came to Philadelphia in 1758 were from Dalmellington.

 There is a tradition that Joseph McMurtrie who died in New Jersey in 1762 was born in Dalmellington, Ayrshire, Scotland irl 1685.